TOBAR NA GAEDHILGE 1.13

 Added-value: It has proved possible to augment the texts, in their stored medium, in various ways which add to their value.
 Indexing is based on a version of the text in which undisputed errors are corrected.
 The Gaelic versions are aligned with the versions in other languages, where these are available to us.
 Lemmatization, in a rough-and-ready form, has been applied to the versions in languages other than Gaelic.
 New possibilities for analysis arise from these enhancements.
 Future objectives include lemmatization of the Gaelic texts, and addition of aligned sound files.

-A full list of texts at version 1.13 follows.
+A full list of texts at the current version follows.
 The text identification scheme used in this list is developed from that used by Foclóir Stairiúil na Nua-Ghaeilge, but the higher numbers may diverge.

 ULAIDH: